playframework/playframework/documentation/manual/releases/release27/migration27/Migration27.md

 ### HikariCP will not fail fast

 Play 2.7 changes the default value for HikariCP's `initializationFailTimeout` to `-1`.
 That means your application will start even if the database is not available.
 You can revert to the old behavior by configuring `initializationFailTimeout` to `1` which will make the pool to fail fast.

+If the application is using database [[Evolutions]], then a connection is request at application startup to verify if there are new evolutions to apply.
+So this will make the startup fail if the database is not available, since a connection is being required.
+The timeout then will be defined by `connectionTimeout` (default to 30 seconds).

 See more details at [[SettingsJDBC]].

 ## BoneCP removed